idptools/goose/README.md

 **4.** GOOSE comes with a bunch of sequence analysis tools.
 This is for a few reasons.
 First, sometimes it's nice to just analyze an IDR you're interested in before making variants.
 It's good to know whether your IDR may have a transcriptional activation domain or a phosphosite.
 Additionally, it allows you to analyze the IDRs you generate using GOOSE to make sure you don't accidentally send it to the nucleus or something of the sort due to GOOSE adding an NLS to your sequence during sequence generation.

+**5.** GOOSE lets you make sequence libraries.
+This is currently under development, so it is currently limited to generating sequence libraries by sequence properties.

 ## How can I use GOOSE?

 **GOOSE is a Python API only.** I am also working on making a Google Colab notebook to make it as easy as possible for anyone to generate their own sequences or sequence variants, but that is still in development.